mindspore-ai/docs/install/mindspore_gpu_install_conda_en.md

     wget https://gitee.com/mindspore/mindspore/raw/master/scripts/install/ubuntu-gpu-conda.sh
     # install Python 3.7, CUDA 11.1 and the latest MindSpore by default
     bash -i ./ubuntu-gpu-conda.sh
-    # to specify Python, CUDA and MindSpore version, e.g. Python 3.9, CUDA 10.1 and MindSpore 1.5.0
+    # to specify Python, CUDA and MindSpore version, taking Python 3.9, CUDA 10.1 and MindSpore 1.5.0 as examples, use the following manners
     # PYTHON_VERSION=3.9 CUDA_VERSION=10.1 MINDSPORE_VERSION=1.5.0 bash -i ./ubuntu-gpu-conda.sh
     ```

     This script performs the following operations:

-    - Change the source list to HUAWEI CLOUD source.
+    - Change the software source configuration to a HUAWEI CLOUD source.
     - Install the dependencies required by MindSpore, such as GCC, gmp.
     - Download and install CUDA and cuDNN.
     - Install Conda and create a virtual environment for MindSpore.